jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_component_networkerrorsout.md

 ---
-title: ﻿Rate of outgoing network errors
+title: ﻿Rate of Outgoing Network Errors
 last_updated: February 15, 2017
 summary: "This flow shows the rate at which errors are sent from the Linux host to the network."
 sidebar: c_linux_sidebar